Walking down Unter den Linden in Berlin is a must!

 • Zeughaus (Unter den Linden, 2)

-Traveller’s tip: if you are looking to experience all of the top attractions it might benefit you to buy Berlin’s Welcome Card giving you a pass to all of the top sites.
+If you are looking to experience all of the top attractions it might benefit you to buy Berlin’s Welcome Card giving you a pass to all of the top sites, or check out the free museums you can visit.

 Restaurants on Unter den Linden